Jerry-Shaw/Nervsys/README.md

 At the very beginning, as we hoped.
 The unit could process more like a nerve cell, and build together as a pure data-based calling system.
 Exact commands would be unnecessary to tell the system what to do.

 * Requirements:
-PHP7.2+ and above.
+PHP 7.2+ and above.
 Any kind of web server or running under CLI mode.

 * Usage examples:
     1. Ordinary framework for Web-developing